-Jill O’Donnell Named Yeutter Institute Director
+JILL O’DONNELL NAMED YEUTTER INSTITUTE DIRECTOR

-Lincoln, Nebraska, June 27, 2018 – Jill O’Donnell will become the first director of the Clayton Yeutter Institute of International Trade and Finance at the University of Nebraska–Lincoln on July 1.
+Lincoln, Nebraska– Jill O’Donnell will become the first director of the Clayton Yeutter Institute of International Trade and Finance at the University of Nebraska–Lincoln on July 1.

 O’Donnell brings extensive experience in the international arena, working with public- and private-sector partners to address 21st-century challenges with an interdisciplinary perspective.
 Most recently, she was a consultant to the NATO Communications and Information Agency.
 She will use that experience as she works with the faculties of the colleges of Agricultural Sciences and Natural Resources, Business and Law to create Yeutter Institute programs and curricula that address challenges in international trade and finance.